 The app is also completely shareable, so you can see and comment on the work of others, and, more importantly, share your work with clients or collaborators in short order.
 This app is such a delight; you may find yourself tinkering with it just for fun.
 Simply take a photo of your favorite room and let the playtime begin.Continue to 9 of 10 below.

 In any collaborative design project, communication is key.
 Zoom lets you take your video conferencing to the same level as an in-person meeting from anywhere you have an iPhone, iPad, or Android phone.

 With Zoom, you can create a conference that is instantly joinable for up to 25 people.
 During the meeting, you can assign breakout groups for discussions among specific teams, “raise your hand” in a webinar, create a whiteboard effect for making collective lists, and even share screens, photos, and Dropbox files without having to leave the conference.

 Working over 3G and 4G networks as well as WiFi, this level of web video communication will allow you to work from almost anywhere while staying connected with multiple teams across multiple projects.
 So whether you run a small team or an entire design firm, stay on top of things while preserving your freedom of movement.

 10 of 10

-It may not be the most glamorous part of design work, but you have to have a reliable app to keep track of cashflow throughout a project, and no one does reliable accounting like Quickbooks.
-Track projects, log-in your hours, and set deadlines to make sure payments are going out and coming in on time all on your phone or tablet.
-There may be no more essential app for making sure that your design business stays happily and healthily in the black.
+It may not be the most glamorous part of design work, but you have to have a reliable app to keep track of cash flow throughout a project, and no one does reliable accounting like Quickbooks.
+Track project budgets, log-in your hours and set deadlines to make sure payments are going out and coming in on time from your phone or tablet.
+There may be no more essential app for making sure that your design business stays in the black.